From BR Bullpen

 Baseball players have understood the advantages of platooning from the very early days of the game.
 Switch hitting, a strategy that only makes sense in light of the platoon advantage, was in use from the beginning of the National Association.
 Although players understood that they had an advantage against opposite-handed pitching, early teams' rosters were too small to take advantage by having formal platoons.

 The first really noteworthy example of platooning was the 1914 "Miracle" Braves.
-The Braves took advantage of enlarged rosters to platoon at several positions, and unexpectedly won the pennant and the World Series.
+The Braves took advantage of enlarged rosters to platoon at several positions in the outfield, and unexpectedly won the pennant and the World Series.
 Braves' manager George Stallings was hailed as a genius, and platooning swept through baseball.
 Despite its advantages, platooning became less popular in the 1930s and 1940s until it was reintroduced by Casey Stengel of the New York Yankees.
+Not surprisingly, Stengel, as a lefthanded-hitting outfielder, had himself been platooned during the 1920s, a strategy which worked very well.
+Stengel's time with the Yankees was when the strategy got its name.
 While platooning's popularity has waned and waxed since Stengel's day, it has never gone away completely.

 Nowadays, platooning occurs most often between pitchers, as managers will switch once or twice an inning late in the game from a righthanded pitcher to a lefthander in order to gain the platoon advantage, while the batting team often has few opportunities to make a counter-move, because there are fewer substitute position players available.
 Most teams now have a couple of LOOGYs on their roster to implement this strategy, which was made popular by Tony LaRussa.

 - Article on Platoons in The Hardball Times, part 1.